Animatrix3253/config.nvim/README.md

 # My Personal Neo-Vim configuration

 ### Linux:
-    Make sure this is your .config file
+    Make sure this is in your .config file